 Carbs, fat, and protein contains different numbers of calories per gram.

 While carbs and protein contains 4 kcal/g, fat provides 9 kcal/g, explaining why a fat reduced diet used to be popular to lose weight.
 However, eating fat — in particular unsaturated fat — is vital for your metabolism, so excluding it from your diet would be a big disservice to yourself.

-Protein is also interesting to look at as up to 30% of its calories become body heat.
+What’s interesting about protein is that up to 30% of its calories become body heat.
 This means that some people only use up 70% of the calories from protein, while still getting all the building blocks their bodies need.

-There is another very important factor to take into consideration when talking about calories: satiety.
 How satisfied, full and energized do you feel after eating a certain food type?
 While it’s easy to reach 500 kcal of candy, you’ll struggle to eat 500 kcal of chicken fillet.
 You could in theory lose weight from only eating candy, but you’ll certainly feel like crap, hungry all the time, and with your energy level at rock bottom.
-In other words, it’s very important to choose nutrient dense calories to lose weight in a healthy manner.
+In other words, it’s very important to choose good, nutrient dense calories to lose weight in a healthy manner.

-This is why Lifesum has both a calorie and macro counter.
+Lifesum offers a macro counter in addition to the calorie counter to make sure you get the right type of energy.
 To learn about macros, read our Guide to tracking macros here.